New announcement. Learn more

 Board Selection & Duties

-Katikati Community Centre (Katikati Community Resource Centre Inc) is a non-profit community organization established in 1991, and operating in the community since 1993.
+Katikati Community Centre is a non-profit community organization established in 1991, and operating in the community for 30 years, since 1993.

 Duties of the Board